virtualizebrief/collection/bonus/rehabconnect/readme.md

 # RehabConnect custom launcher
 > [!TIP]
 > Designed for use with Citrix Virtual Apps & Desktops.
-Though can work for other delivery methods also.
-Create a shortcut off the .bat file and launch from anywhere.
+Though can work for other delivery methods: create a shortcut off the .bat file and launch from anywhere.

 Each time a user launches RehabConnect the following will happen: